esl-epfl/OpenEdgeCGRA/README.md

 # Workflow

 The CGRA workflow begins with an CIL, a program that we want to accelerate using the CGRA.
 Using the [Instruction Set](#instruction-set) that CIL is _mapped_ into the PEs.
 Each set of $N\times M$ PE-operations that are executed simultaneously form a CGRA-instruction.
-These can be as fast as a single clock cycle, but its length may be extended if long PE-operations happen during it.As a rule of thumb:
+These can be as fast as a single clock cycle, but its length may be extended if long PE-operations happen during it.
+As a rule of thumb:
 * Most operations take 1 cycle
 * A multiplication takes 3 cycles
 * A memory access to a memory bank has a 2-cycle overhead, plus 1 additional cycle per PE trying to access it.